armanriazi/typescript-all-in-one/workspace/fp/fp.md

 ## Functional Programming
 In any programming language, functions are said to be **first-class citizens** if they can be treated like any other variable.
 For instance, they can be passed as an argument to other functions, can be returned by another function, and can be assigned as a value to a variable.

+`first-class citizens`
+Functions can be treated as ordinary values.
+They can be passed in as parameters, returned from other functions, and so on.
 What are not the advantages of types?
 Types make code compilation faster.

-In functional programming, we write programs by letting objects interact with each other is a myth.
+`> Note:` In functional programming, we write programs by letting objects interact with each other is a myth.

 What are the advantages of functional programming?